Pretzel-wav/nsp-rust-programming-language/notes.md

 - `&` references create pointers to the reference on the stack, without taking ownership of them.
 - Having references as function parameters is called **borrowing**.
 - Only one mutable reference at a time can be made on a particular piece of data in a particular scope.
 This prevents data races.
+- String slices `&str[start..end]` are inclusive at lower bound, exclusive at upper bound
 ----------------------------------------

 ## Notes